 The Dell XPS 15 has been our favorite 15-inch laptop for quite some time, and it might be our top favorite laptop if it wasn’t eclipsed by its slightly more portable and attractive cousin, the XPS 13.
-The latest version of this laptop upgrades everything, screen included.
-You now have options for up to an Intel eight-core, 9th-generation CPU, up to 32GB of memory, and up to 2TB of SSD storage.
-There’s also an optional Nvidia GTX 1650 graphics chip for impressive mid-range gaming capabilities.
+The latest version of this laptop upgrades everything, 16:10 screen included.
+You have options now for up to an Intel eight-core, 11th-generation Core-i9, up to 32GB of memory, and up to 1TB of PCIe NVMe solid-state storage.
+There’s also an optional Nvidia GeForce RTX 3050 Ti graphics chip for impressive midrange gaming capabilities.

 But the screen is why we’re here.
 The 4K OLED panel is simply stunning.
 Made by Samsung, it’s a gorgeous display with fantastic contrast and bright, popping colors.
-Most importantly, it features excellent color accuracy, which some of the other options on this list lack.
+Most importantly, the Dell XPS 15 features excellent color accuracy, which some of the other options on this list lack.
 That makes it a great option for photographers and video editors.

 The 4K OLED screen is no more expensive than the LED 4K option offered by Dell, though it does lose the touch functionality.
-However, the battery life may be worse with the OLED option.
+However, the battery life on themay be worse with the OLED option.

 Who’s it for: Workers who like to play during the off-hours.

 Laptops based on Lenovo’s iconic ThinkPad brand typically lack the features and look of your average gaming system, but they give just about every laptop a run for their money on the hardware front.
-The latest ThinkPad X1 Extreme is no different, with monstrous component options like a 9th-gen Intel Core i9 CPU, a Nvidia GTX 1650 Max-Q graphics chip, up to 64GB of RAM, and up to 4TB of storage.
+The latest ThinkPad X1 Extreme is no different, with monstrous component options like a 10th-gen Intel Core i7 CPU (easily upgradeable to i9 chips), a Nvidia GeForce GTX 1650 Ti graphics chip, options from 8GB to 64GB of RAM, and up to 1TB of storage.

-The OLED panel provides 4K resolution, along with fantastic brightness and contrast.
-Lenovo also did a great job of implementing Dolby Vision high dynamic range (HDR) for awesome Netflix binging.
+The OLED panel has 4K resolution, along with fantastic brightness and contrast.
+Lenovo also did a great job of implementing Dolby Vision high dynamic range (HDR) for awesome Netflix bingeing.

-Overall, this ThinkPad doesn’t look much different from its predecessors in appearance.
+Overall, thedoesn’t look much different from its predecessors in appearance.
 It’s understated, functional, and sturdy.
 It’s likely the most durable OLED laptop on the market, but we’d still caution against long usage at full brightness to avoid any potential burn-in problems.

 Why you should pick this: It offers everything you want in an OLED laptop but with a fully functioning tablet mode, too.